A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Introduction

-We propose a minimally supervised framework for extracting tongue meshes from 3D \ac{mri} data.
-It is minimally supervised in the sense that a user only has to annotate a few landmarks in the scan data, which significantly reduces the burden on the user compared to annotating the entire tongue surface.
-Originally, it combined an image segmentation technique and a template matching approach to achieve that goal.
-Here, we add an image denoising method to the framework in order to deal with possibly corrupt data.
+In this paper, we present a significant extension of our previous work \citep{Hewer2014}.
+Originally, we combined an image segmentation method and a template matching approach to extract tongue meshes from \ac{mri} data in a minimally supervised way.
+The new features of our framework can be summarized as follows: we use an image denoising method to deal with possibly corrupt data.
 Moreover, we modify the template matching approach to better handle volumetric point clouds.
-Furthermore, we integrate a strategy for restoring missing tongue surface information that occurs due to contact between hard palate and tongue.
+Additionally, the user can provide landmarks to guide the template matching process.
+Furthermore, we integrate a strategy for restoring any tongue surface information that might be missing due to contact between the hard palate and tongue.
 This improvement increases the number of tongue shape configurations we can register.
-Finally, the framework is augmented by making use of a bootstrapping strategy, which refines the quality of the obtained shape meshes.

-All these modifications allowed us to register speech related tongue shapes of 11 speakers that we used to derive a multilinear statistical model that captures almost the entire complex 3D surface geometry of the tongue and allows the anatomy and pose related variations to be modified separately.
+Additionally, the framework is augmented by use of a bootstrapping strategy, which refines the quality of the obtained shape meshes.
+Finally, it can now be used to derive a multilinear statistical model that captures almost the entire complex 3D surface geometry of the tongue and allows the anatomy and pose related variations to be modified separately.

-We examined the obtained model with respect to its compactness, generalization, and specificity properties.
-In the case of the specificity analysis, we investigated the surface parts of the tongue mesh that play an important role during human articulation.
-The results of our experiments motivated us to choose a model with 5 degrees of freedom for the anatomy and 4 for the speech related tongue pose.
-Moreover, we successfully used the obtained model for tracking motion capture data of the tongue.
+We use our new framework to register speech related tongue shapes of 11 speakers and examine the obtained model with respect to its compactness, generalization, and specificity properties.
+In the case of the specificity analysis, we investigate those parts of the tongue surface mesh that play an important role during human articulation.
+The results of our experiments motivate us to choose a model with 5 \ac{dof} for the anatomy and 4 for the speech related tongue pose.
+Moreover, we successfully use the obtained model for tracking motion capture data of the tongue.